 Conclusion

-Knowing what can I eat after oral surgery is key to a smooth and safe recovery.
-Eating soft foods such as yogurt, soft fruits, mashed potatoes, scrambled eggs, smoothies, soups, and cooked vegetables supports proper healing and protects the surgical site.
-Avoid hard or crunchy foods, spicy foods, acidic foods, alcohol, and hot beverages to prevent complications such as dry socket.
+Knowing what I can eat after oral surgery is key to a smooth and safe recovery.
+Soft foods such as yogurt, soft fruits, mashed potatoes, scrambled eggs, smoothies, soups, and cooked vegetables support proper healing and protect the surgical site.